Chronology

 June 1964

 Included in Bruce Glaser roundtable radio discussion on New York WBAI that includes Oldenburg and Warhol.
-The transcript is published in Artforum.
+The transcript is later published in Artforum.

 June 30, 1964